Exton Hall

-Exton Hall is an English country house on the western edge of the village of Exton, Rutland, England, standing in its own extensive park.
+Exton Hall is an English country house on the western edge of the village of Exton, Rutland, England, standing in its own extensive park, and is the country seat of the Earls of Gainsborough.

-The Hall
+History

-It was the family seat of the family of Sir James Harington and later the Noel family, Earls of Gainsborough for almost four hundred years.
-An earlier mansion burnt down in 1810 and is now a ruin which has grand gables and beautiful chimneys like many Elizabethan houses.
+Exton Hall was previously the seat of the family of Sir James Harington.
+An earlier mansion, which burnt down in 1810, is now a ruin, with grand gables and beautiful chimneys, as in many Elizabethan houses.
 The ruins are on Historic England's Heritage at Risk Register, at priority category: C - "slow decay; no solution agreed".